Title Image: Gulnara Karimova

 Linguistic note: the name Gulnara comes from the Persian golnar = gol ‘flower, rose’ + anâr ‘pomegranate’

-While walking around the streets of Almaty, Kazakhstan here’s a story I was told.
-It’s about Uzbekistan, not Kazakhstan – but, after all, Uzbekistan is next door, and the story is a good one.
+While walking around the streets of Almaty, Kazakhstan I heard a story.
+It’s about Uzbekistan, not Kazakhstan.
+But, after all, Uzbekistan is next door.
+And the story is a good one.
 It’s also recent enough to recount here.

-Gulnara Karimova is the daughter of Islam Karimov, the leader of Uzbekistan from 1989 to his death in 2016.
+Gulnara Karimova is the daughter of Islam Karimov.
+He was the leader of Uzbekistan from 1989 to his death in 2016.

 Here’s an incomplete list of Gulnara’s accomplishments: